Cray-HPE/docs-csm/operations/system_management_health/Troubleshoot_Prometheus_Alerts.md

 Alerts for CPUThrottlingHigh on gatekeeper-audit can be ignored.
 This pod is not utilized in this release.

+Alerts for CPUThrottlingHigh on gatekeeper-controller-manager can be ignored.
+This has low CPU requests, and it is normal for it to spike when it is in use.

 Alerts for CPUThrottlingHigh on CFS services such as cfs-batcher and cfs-trust can be ignored.
 Because CFS is idle most of the time these services have low CPU requests, and it is normal for CFS service resource usage to spike when it is in use.